crowding/nseval/README.md

-`nse` doesn't introduce new syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and standard-evaluating equivalents are always there.
+`nse` doesn't introduce new syntax -- the only nonstandard evaluation in its own interface is name lookup and quoting, and standard-evaluating equivalents are always also present

 # EXAMPLE